dave/wildernessprime/content/expeditions/great-himalaya-trail/trail-notes-no-maps.en.md

 ## Leg 55: Last Resort to Chagam

-Easy hike along along a dirt road.
+Easy hike along a dirt road.
 Note that the paper maps any other itineraries take a higher path via Shotang Kharka towards Kyansin.
 We took the lower route which seemed like a better trail via Chagam.
 The adventurous among you may try following the paper maps via Shotang Kharka.

 </div>